hesselonline/sems/README.md

 ```
 * If you are using the SEMS Portal app on Android or IOS, it is strongly suggested to create a Visitor account with a different email address and use the credentials of the Visitor account for this custom_component.
 In the Adroid app, a visitor account can be added on the 'Modify Plant Info' page, scroll down to the bottom of the page to find the 'add visitor'-button.

 This component use MQTT-disovery to find the sensors.
 The various parameters collected from the API will be shown as separate sensors, not as one sensor with several attributes.
-The sensors will show up once one scan_interval has passed.
+When you have performed the MQTT discovery, via Configuration --> Integrations --> configure the new MQTT-item on the top of the page (if you have other MQTT-integrations and the new sensors do not show up, delete the existing MQTT-integrations, restart HA and perform the MQTT-integration again), you will need to restart HA.

 <br>
 Station ID can be found by logging on to the SEMS portal (part of URL after https://www.semsportal.com/PowerStation/PowerStatusSnMin/).